S

 milk bread buns

 Milk bread is one of my favorite types of bread.
 It’s uber soft and very lightly sweet, but not sweet enough to be considered a sweet or dessert bread.
 I happily make these milk bread buns to go with dinner.
 Milk bread sometimes is called Hokkaido or Shokupan, as it was developed in Japan.
+In japan, it is often like our white bread.
+A basic bread that is cut and sliced for sandwiches.

 Honestly, I could probably eat these milk bread buns daily.
 This recipe makes the dough into buns, but you can very easily transform this into a loaf if you prefer (Japanese Milk Bread Loaf).
 I also created some dessert versions if you try these (or skip straight to) and want to have a sweeter version: Chocolate Malt Milk Buns or Milk Bread Chocolate Babka.
 One is a chocolate bun stuffed with chocolate and a chocolate glaze, and one is a standard milk bread swirled with dark chocolate filling.